Tips and tools to help you more safely access LGBTQ resources, navigate social networks, and avoid snoopers.

 How to Start an Encrypted Group Chat

-You can send an encrypted group message by tapping the compose icon in the upper-left corner of the screen (the square with a pencil pointing to the center), and then tapping the icon in the same place with three figures.
+You can send an encrypted group message by tapping the compose icon in the upper-right corner of the screen (the square with a pencil pointing to the center), and then tapping the icon in the same place with three figures.

 On the following screen, you'll be able to name the group and add participants to it.
 After adding participants, you can tap on the "+" icon in the upper right corner of the screen.